ddstudio-apps/privacy-policy/README.md

 # Privacy Policy

-This Privacy Policy applies to the Practice Compare app.
+This Privacy Policy applies to apps published by ddstudio-apps (e.g., PracticeCompare and ClipScope).

 ## Information Collection and Use
-The Practice Compare app does not collect, store, or share any personal data from users.
+These apps do not collect, store, or share any personal data from users.

 ## Third-Party Services
 The app does not use third-party services that collect information used to identify you.